What I’m Working On

 A Novel about Germany’s Children’s Evacuation Program (KLV) during WWII

 Solingen, Germany, 1943: Meet Hilda (13) and Peter (14), neighbors and lifelong friends.
 When Peter excitedly enters the evacuation program and travels off to a camp in Pomerania, Hilda angrily stays behind.
 She doesn’t understand Peter’s eagerness, but misses him terribly.
-She certainly has no intention to visit some stupid camp and she certainly won’t leave her mother.
+She certainly has no intention to visit some stupid camp and she definitely won’t leave her mother.
 But after the bombing of Wuppertal only 10 km away, the principal of her school decides to close the school.
 Against her will, Hilda embarks on a journey to Bavaria.

 More to come…